hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/supertokens.md

 ---
 title: "SuperTokens"
 metaTitle: "SuperTokens | Hasura Authentication Tutorial"
-metaDescription: "SuperTokens is an Open-Source Auth provider that enables you to implement authentication and session management into your applications."
+metaDescription: "SuperTokens is an Open-Source Auth provider that enables you to implement authentication and session management into your applications.
+Learn how to integrate SuperTokens with Hasura using JWT"
 ---

 ## What is SuperTokens